wmbenedetto/DropletJS.PubSub/README.md

 Listeners can be flagged as asynchronous.
 Asynchronous listeners allow you to return results of async functions (i.e. AJAX requests) via callbacks without blocking your entire app.

+### Multiple messages

+DropletJS.PubSub's `listen`, `once`, `publish`, and `stop` methods all accept arrays of messages, so you can simultaneously publish multiple messages, or you can listen for multiple messages using the same handler.

 ## Questions?
 Bugs?
 Suggestions?

 Please submit all bugs, questions, and suggestions via the [Issues](https://github.com/wmbenedetto/DropletJS.PubSub/issues) section so everyone can benefit from the answer.